A Triple Dose of Punk

-A Triple Dose of Punk is an internationally distributed compilation album mostly of hardcore punk artists from the USA and the UK.
+A Triple Dose of Punk is an internationally distributed compilation album mostly of hardcore punk artists from the US and the UK.
 It was first released in 1999 as a 3 CD, 60 song box set.
 The album was compiled by Cleopatra Records.

 Disc One is a reissue of the 1995 !Action Pact! compilation The Punk Singles Collection, originally released by Captain Oi!.
 Disc Two is a reissue of the 1996 GBH live album Celebrity Live Style, also released on vinyl as Punked In The O.C.
 (Live At The Celebrity Theater 1988), both from Cleopatra.
 Disc Three reissues The Punk, The Bad & The Ugly, a Cleopatra compilation from 1997.